Frequency Is What You Need: Considering Word Frequency When Text Masking Benefits Vision-Language Model Pre-training: Text Masking Analysis

 \subsection{Text Masking Cases}

-As illustrated in Fig.~\ref{fig:eqution}, there is a clear relationship between word masking probability and word frequency.
+As illustrated in ~\cref{fig:eqution}, there is a clear relationship between word masking probability and word frequency.
 Frequent words have a higher masking probability compared to infrequent ones.
 Additionally, a smaller threshold $t$ leads to a smaller difference between the masking probabilities of frequent and infrequent words.
 Therefore, it was necessary to choose a relatively larger threshold to ensure that both frequent and infrequent words are effectively masked.

-Table ~\ref{tab:text_masking_cases} presents the potential text resulting from the text masking technique.
+~\cref{tab:text_masking_cases} presents the potential text resulting from the text masking technique.
 Since truncation is fixed in each epoch, it may result in the loss of important information at the end of the text.
 Certain words tend to appear in specific positions within the text; for example, “the” and “a” are most likely to be the first words of a sentence.
-As shown in Fig.~\ref{fig:word_frequency_distribution}, truncation retains more occurrences of “the” and “a” than other text masking strategies.
+As shown in ~\cref{fig:word_frequency_distribution}, truncation retains more occurrences of “the” and “a” than other text masking strategies.
 In contrast, random and block strategies can generate different texts in each epoch for text data augmentation, but they may retain some words with a high frequency.
 Syntax masking retains the nouns in the text and remains the same in each epoch.
 However, this strategy may cause the model to overfit on the frequency of noun words.
 In contrast, CLIPF varies the text in each epoch, as words may be retained or removed according to their frequency.
 This strategy serves two primary purposes: it enhances text diversity and reduces the risk of overfitting to frequent words.
 Another advantage of CLIPF is that it can remove frequent prepositions that are less directly relevant to the objects in the image, such as “a,” “in,” “of,” and others.
-This helps the model focus on the most helpful aspects of the content.

-Table~\ref{tab:mask_cases} shows the masking probabilities for certain words.
+This helps the model focus on the most helpful aspects of the content. ~\cref{tab:mask_cases} shows the masking probabilities for certain words.
 High-frequency words such as ``of" ``the" ``and" and ``." are highly likely to be masked from the text.